 Because I wanted to match the new larger tree more closely, the tree trunk was also flocked.

 The tree was completely covered in less than 10 minutes.
-Obviously, a larger tree would take much longer.
+Obviously, a larger tree would take longer.

 How to Flock Pinecones

-How To Flock a Wreath Easily
+How To Add Fake Snow To A Wreath Easily

 You can add the flocking to enhance old Christmas Supplies such as wreaths and garlands.
 Be sure to check out this cute DIY Garland that I made last weekend.
 This project could also be flocked by adding artificial greenery and then flocking the greenery to change the garland’s look completely.